 Events & ProgramsThe Office of Multicultural Education & Initiatives is responsible for organizing, facilitating, and providing oversight for events and programs on diversity education for the student body as well as support for minority students.
 Events and programs include:

-Annual New Student Welcome Working in conjunction with the Office of International Education and the Director of Multicultural Recruiting and Retention, this event is specifically designed to welcome new students and provide the opportunity to meet other students.
+Annual New Student Welcome Working in conjunction with the Stan & Karen Johnson Office of Global Programs and the Director of Multicultural Recruiting and Retention, this event is specifically designed to welcome new students and provide the opportunity to meet other students.

 Educational Programs These programs aim to help students develop a true appreciation and respect for others while providing opportunities to celebrate and experience the richness of cultural diversity.
 Offerings include Celebrate Cuisine, Stories of Heart and Home, book studies, and film viewings and discussions.

 Annual Conference The Jubilee Cross Cultural Conference is an annual gathering of college students focused on Biblical racial reconciliation.
 In addition to the conference itself, intentional meeting and discussion times are offered to help students process their conference experience.